Emirati war crimes: Libya

 The UAE intervened in the Libya civil war as a powerful supporter of the military commander Khalifa Haftar and his Libyan National Army (LNA).
 Rights groups have accused the Emirates of committing multiple war crimes in Libya, citing direct air strikes on civilians and the human loss caused by them.
 A May 2020 UN report revealed that two Dubai-based firms, Lancaster 6 DMCC and Opus Capital Asset Limited FZE, supported Haftar's mission by deploying Western mercenaries to Libya.

 From 2019 through 2020, over 850 drone strikes and 170 strikes by fighter-bombers were conducted by the UAE in Libya on behalf of Haftar.
 In January 2020, the “Antonov 124” aircraft, which is owned by Mohammed bin Zayed, was used for shipment of 3,000 tons of military supplies to Haftar.
 In April 2020, the UAE deployed a secretly-purchased, advanced, Israeli-made missile system in Libya, through Haftar.
 In the same month, 11,000 tonnes of jet fuel worth nearly $5 million were sent to Haftar's forces in violation of the UN arms embargo on Libya.
 In September 2020, a UN report claimed that the Emirates had violated the Libyan arms embargo, as it intensified the supply of military equipment to Haftar.
 The UN arms embargo on Libya was signed by the Mohammed bin Zayed.
-The Emirati weaponry and strikes led to deaths of thousands of people and created a significant humanitarian catastrophe.
+The Emirati weaponry and strikes led to the deaths of thousands of people and created a significant humanitarian catastrophe.

-Amnesty International noted that arms supply by countries like the UAE led the warring sides disregard international laws.
+Amnesty International noted that arms supplied by countries like the UAE led the warring sides to disregard international laws.
 Attacks and air strikes struck multiple civilian properties, hospitals, a school, a migrant detention centre, and Tripoli's Mitiga International Airport.
 The LNA used the Chinese Wing Loong drone, which was supplied by the Emirates, to conduct one of the deadliest attacks on a hospital in July 2019.
 The UAE also supplied Haftar's LNA the Chinese Wing loong II drone, and operated them from Libya's al-Khadim airbase to attack unarmed cadets at Tripoli's military academy, in January 2020.
-The strike killed 26 cadets, majority of which were teenagers.
+The strike killed 26 cadets, the majority of whom were teenagers.

 Apart from supplying weapons, the UAE also deployed armed Sudanese groups to the Libyan conflict to fight alongside Haftar's forces.
 A report by the UN Panel of Experts revealed that the UAE had “direct relations” with these armed groups.
 According to the US Pentagon, the UAE was a major financial supporter of the Russian Wagner Group's mercenaries deployed to fight for Haftar against the US-backed Government of National Accord (GNA) in Libya.

 The UAE-backed LNA fighters were also involved in the beating, torture and electrocution of civilians in the Tarhuna region.
 Haftar aligned with the ruling Kaniyat militia of the region to carry out atrocities.
 In 2020, after the region was recaptured by the GNA, mass graves were discovered in Tarhuna.
 Nearly 120 bodies, with only 59 identified, were recovered from the mass graves.